Kernel Density Estimation on Symmetric Spaces of Non-Compact Type

 \section{Conclusion}

-We have introduced a new density estimator on a large class of symmetric spaces, and have proven a minimax rate of convergence identical to the minimax rate of convergence for a Euclidean kernel density estimator.
-We then specialize our generalized kernel density estimator to the hyperboloid, motivated by applications to network inference.
-Future work will explore adaptivity, optimizations in implementation, and applications to symmetric spaces other than the hyperboloid.
+Until now, kernel density estimation in the non-compact setting has required either that one restricts to Euclidean space, requires that the densities have compact support, or requires that one specifies a kernel-like function for each point in a complete Riemannian manifold.
+We have introduced a new density estimator on a large class of non-compact symmetric spaces, sidestepping these various restrictions, and have proven an upper bound for the rate of convergence, conjecturally a minimax rate, identical to the minimax rate of convergence for a Euclidean kernel density estimator.
+We then specialized our generalized kernel density estimator for the hyperboloid, motivated by applications to network inference.
+Future work will explore adaptivity, computational optimizations, and applications to symmetric spaces other than the hyperboloid.